 Strong Regional Presence.
-We own seven and manage nine clinics in five states, providing us significant leverage for implementation of our marketing strategies and utilization of our staff.
+We own five and manage twelve clinics in six states, providing us leverage for implementation of our marketing strategies and utilization of our staff.
 We believe we offer a broader platform of regenerative therapies than our regional competitors.